tmitr/M4R/README.md

 ## Top Level Idea:

-1. Provide liquidity on Uniswap v3 within a range
+1. optimally provide liquidity on Uniswap v3 within a range
-2. Hedge ImPL using options on Centralised exchange

-*Objectives*:
-- model the liquidity dynamics (perhaps using traditional order book techniques)
-- find the optimal hedge / LP interval (jointly?) with respect to some utility
-- thereby exploiting dynamics across exchanges

 *First POA*:
 - Understand the liquidity with the 'histogram' approach